MORGOIL Bearings

 The MORGOIL Bearings division is a business unit of Primetals Technologies USA LLC (formerly Morgan Construction Company), designers, manufacturers and service providers of high speed rod, bar, combination mills and handling equipment for the steel and non-ferrous industries.
-MORGOIL is headquartered in Worcester, Massachusetts, USA.
+MORGOIL is headquartered in Worcester, Massachusetts, United States.

-In 2008 100% of Morgan's shares were acquired by the Industry Solutions (IS) division of Siemens headquartered in Alpharetta, Georgia, USA.
+In 2008 100% of Morgan's shares were acquired by the Industry Solutions (IS) division of Siemens headquartered in Alpharetta, Georgia, United States.

 In 2015 Primetals Technologies, headquartered in London, England was formed by bringing together Siemens VAI Metals Technologies and Japan's Mitsubishi Hitachi Metals Machinery (MHMM).

 Mitsubishi Hitachi Metals Machinery (MHMM), an MHI consolidated group company with equity participation by Hitachi and IHI Corporation, holds a 51 percent stake and Siemens a 49 percent stake in the joint venture.

 History

-Morgan Construction Company has been building high production, continuous, 2-high hot mills since 1888.
+Morgan Construction Company has been building high-production, continuous, 2-high hot mills since 1888.
 These mills were designed to produce wire rod, merchant bars, small angles, skelp, sheet, bar, and billets, and were in operation in practically every country where the manufacture of steel has assumed large enough proportions to warrant this type of mill.